infOpen/ansible-role-docker/README.md

 This role requires Ansible 1.5 or higher, and platform requirements are listed in the metadata file.

+## Testing

+This role has two test methods :

+- localy with Vagrant : vagrant up
+- automaticaly by Travis

+Vagrant should be used to check the role before push changes to Github.

 ## Role Variables

 Follow the possible variables with their default values